-I'm a graduate student at Harvard University, where I investigate the origins and functions of music.
-Put another way, I study what music is, how music works, and where music comes from.
+I'm a graduate student at Harvard, where I study the origins and functions of music: in my research I ask what music is, how music works, and where music comes from.

-Outside of academia you can hear me perform on reeds at many venues including Boston’s Wang Theatre and Maine's Ogunquit Playhouse.
-I am an alumnus of the Eastman School of Music, grew up on one side of Cambridge (in Riverside), and now live on the other side (in Area 11).
-For more on my background, you can read this profile.
+Outside of academia you can hear me perform on reeds at a variety of venues, including Boston’s Wang Theatre and Maine's Ogunquit Playhouse.
+I am an alumnus of the Eastman School of Music, grew up on one side of Cambridge (Riverside) and now live on the other side (Area 11).
+For more on my background, check out this profile.